 Buying a home is one of the most significant financial decisions you’ll ever make.
 That’s why it makes sense to take your time and get it right from the start.

 By understanding the home buying process, you’re better prepared.
 By knowing the typical home buying mistakes, you can take steps to avoid them.
-Then you can make the best decisions for you and submit a purchase offer you’re confident about.
+Then you can make the best decisions for yourself and submit a purchase offer you’re confident about.